 Three significant developments during the 1980s and 1990s had a major impact on the MHP.
 These included the 1980 coup in Turkey and the military junta years (1980-1983), the demise of the USSR and Communism (1989-1990), and the passing of Alparslan Turkes in 1997.
 The justification of the 1980 coup was political instability due to failed coalition governments and increasing street violence between left-wing and right-wing radicals, particularly among youth groups.
 Following the coup, the MHP was outlawed, to the dismay of its party activists, who believed they were not the enemies of the state.
 The collapse of the Soviet Union and Communism, in part, led the MHP to change its political course.
 As the Kurdish ethnic/regional actors emerged and violent clashes between the Kurdistan Workers’ Party (PKK) and the Turkish armed forces escalated in the mid-1980s and onward, the MHP’s priority became defending the Turkish state from secessionism and Kurdish separatism.
 Yet with the passing of Turkes in 1997 and Devlet Bahceli becoming the new chair, the party once again took a new political route.

 During Bahceli’s initial years, the MHP became more moderate.
 After the turbulent Refahyol coalition (1996-97), with an Islamist party as major partner for the first time in Turkey’s political history, and the subsequent military intervention (known in Turkey as the “February 28 process”), the MHP became part of a tripartite coalition with the center-left Democratic Left Party (DSP) and center-right Motherland Party (ANAP).
 Later, with the 2002 general elections, the MHP did not pass the threshold to make it into the national parliament.
 The party, however, made a comeback in the 2007 elections and has remained in the parliament since.
-Bahceli rejected the idea a presidential system, as proposed by Erdogan and other AKP bureaucrats.
-Associating the presidential system with a more decentralized federalism, Bahceli speculated that there would be a separation of powers with a new presidential constitution.
-He also speculated that the presidential transition would help to cover up AKP corruption and would enable Erdogan to concentrate all his powers and initiate a dictatorial system.
+Bahceli rejected the idea of a presidential system, as proposed by Erdogan and other AKP bureaucrats.
+Associating the presidential system with a more decentralized federalism, Bahceli speculated that the new constitution would lead to Turkey’s territorial separation.
+He also speculated that the presidential transition would help to cover up AKP corruption and enable Erdogan to concentrate all his powers and initiate a dictatorial system.

 One major loser of the November 1 election was the MHP, which lost half its seats from June 7, ending up the fourth largest party after the HDP.
 In the meantime, Bahceli’s long-time opponents, Meral Aksener, Sinan Ogan, Umit Ozdag, and Koray Aydin, began openly opposing his position as party leader.
 The MHP’s demotion also played a role in the growing criticism of Bahceli.
 In the period that followed, the Bahceli-led MHP central headquarters and the united opposition block were in a constant power struggle.